Konijnebeer/TLE-2/README.md

 - When a user has never completed a Quest before, it's `onboarding_completed` field in the `users` table is `false` (0).
 If a user completes any Quest, this field will be set to `true` (1).
 When `onboarding_complete` is `false`, a popup will be displayed on the homescreen to prompt users to complete their first Quest.
 - When a user leaves all their groups, they won't be able to complete Quests anymore.
 When trying to go to the Quests-page, the user will be prompted to join a class using a class-code.
 - When joining a group, you will always become a Guest of that group.
 A member that has (at least) the Teacher role will need to manually review each user and update their role to Student.
 This is to prevent the class-code being leaked and random people being able to mess with the group.

+## :flying_saucer: Deployment
+Detective Green has been deployed on a VPS provided by Rotterdam University of Applied Sciences that is running Ubuntu 24.04 with Nginx.
+[These](https://github.com/HR-CMGT/PRG05-2025-2026/blob/main/deployment-tle/README.md) instructions where used to deploy the project.